lobolab/mergem/README.md

 Command-line options can be viewed using "--help" flag, as shown below:

     > mergem --help
-    Usage: mergem [OPTIONS] [INPUT_FILENAMES]...
+    Usage: mergem [INPUT_FILENAMES] [OPTIONS]

-    mergem takes genome-scale metabolic models as input, merges them into a single model and saves the merged model as .xml.
-Users can optionally select the objective, provide an output filename for the merged model, and translate the models to a different namespace.
+    mergem takes genome-scale metabolic models as input, merges them into a single model and saves merged model as .xml.
+Users can optionally select the objective and provide an output filename for merged model, and translate the models to a different namespace.

     Lobo Lab (https://lobolab.umbc.edu)

     Options:
-    -obj TEXT  Set objective: 'merge' all objectives (default) or 1, 2, 3... (objective from one of the input models)
+    -obj TEXT  Set objective: 'merge' all objectives (default) or 1, 2, 3...
-    -o TEXT    Save model as (filename with format .xml, .sbml, etc.)
+             (objective from one of the input models) -o TEXT    Save merged model as (filename with format .xml, .sbml, etc.)
     -v         Print merging statistics
     -up        Update ID mapping table
     -s         Save ID mapping table as CSV
     -e         Uses exact stoichiometry when merging reactions -p         Consider protonation when merging reactions
-    -a         Extend annotations with mergem database of metabolites and reactions -t TEXT    Translate all metabolite and reaction IDs to a target namespace (chebi, metacyc, kegg, reactome, metanetx, hmdb, biocyc, bigg, seed, sabiork, or rhea)
+    -a         Extend annotations with mergem database of metabolites and reactions -t         Translate metabolite and reaction IDs to a target namespace (chebi, metacyc, kegg, reactome, metanetx, hmdb, biocyc, bigg, seed, sabiork, or rhea) -c         output as a community model
     --version  Show the version and exit.
     --help     Show this message and exit.

 For merging two models and setting objective of merged model from first model, use:

+    mergem model1.xml model2.xml

+The `-obj` argument can be used to set the objective function of merged model.
+Allowed values include `merge` to merge input model objective functions (default) or an integer representing the objective function from the model in order of input (1, 2, 3, ..):

-    mergem -i model1.xml -i model2.xml -obj 1
+    mergem model1.xml model2.xml -obj 1

-To print merging statistics, append the "-v" flag:
+To print merge statistics, append the `-v` flag:

-    mergem -i model1.xml -i model2.xml -obj 1 -v
+    mergem model1.xml model2.xml -v

+Output model filename can be provided using the `-o` argument followed by desired output filename with file format specified in the extension (.xml, ...):

+    mergem model.xml model2.xml -o mergedmodel.xml

+Save the ID mapping table as a CSV file by using the `-s` argument:

+    mergem model1.xml model2.xml -s

+By default, reactions are merged when they have both a similar set of reactants and a similar set of products, without comparing their stoichiometry.
+To merge reactions only when they have the same exact stoichiometry in their reactants and products, use the `-e` argument:

+    mergem model1.xml model2.xml -e

+By default, reactions are compared ignoring the hydrogen and proton metabolites.
+To consider also the hydrogen and proton metabolites when comparing reactions, use the `-p` argument:

+    mergem model1.xml model2.xml -p

+Metabolite and reaction annotations are merged from all input models.
+In addition, mergem can extend these annotations using the mergem database.
+For extending the annotations using mergem database, use the `-a` argument:

+    mergem model1.xml model2.xml -a

+Mergem can translate the metabolite and reaction IDs to another database system when using the `-t` argument:

+    mergem model1.xml -t chebi

+Mergem can merge models into a community models using the `-c` argument.
+In addition, the metabolites of a single model can be assigned compartments without merging:

+    mergem model1.xml model2.xml -c

 #### Python usage